khanhha/crack_segmentation/README.md

 ***
 # how are the test images collected?
+Acutually, the model work quite well in situations where there are just almost crack pixels and the concrete background in the images.
+It's often not the case in reality, when lots of different objects could simultenously show up in an image.
-To evaluate the robustness of the crack model in different contexts, I tried to think of several noisy condition that could happen in practice to test the model there could be the following situation
+Therefore, to evaluate the robustness of the crack model, I tried to come up with several cases that could happen in practice.
+These images could be found in the folder ./test_imgs in the same repository

-- pure crack: these are  ideal cases where only crack are in the images.
+- pure crack: these are ideal cases where only crack objects occur in the images.

 ![](./assets/pure_crack.jpg)